Skip to content

 & many more

-We’ll arrange a discovery call to understand your business model, funding requirements, and growth ambitions.
-This helps us evaluate whether there’s a good strategic fit.
+1. Initial Consultation We arrange a discovery call to understand your business, funding requirements, and growth ambitions, and to assess whether there is a strategic fit.

-Your opportunity is then assessed by our investment committee.
-We take a considered, selective approach progressing only where we believe we can deliver real value.
-If there’s alignment, we’ll recommend the most effective funding strategy tailored to your needs and proceed with next steps thereafter.
+3. Investment Committee Review Your opportunity is reviewed by our investment committee.
+We take a selective approach, progressing only where we believe we can add meaningful value.
+Where aligned, we recommend an appropriate funding strategy and outline next steps.